 Also do note that you can only take the Executive Assessment twice and the GMAT also has a limit as to how many times you can take the test.
 This means that you need to study as efficiently and effectively as possible so you don’t waste time and money on retakes.
 MBAs for executives take a lot of hard work, so you need to be as efficient as possible.

-What is a good strategy to study for three months?
+What is a good study plan for GMAT for 3 Months?